RotherOSS/doc-otobo-installation/content/updating.rst

    .. seealso::

-      See the admin manual of the previous versions of OTOBO for the update instructions.
+      See the admin manual of the previous versions of OTOBO for update instructions.

 Step 1: Stop All Relevant Services and the OTOBO Daemon